-The number one barrier we hear about traveling to Japan is it’s expensive.
+The number one barrier we hear about traveling to Japan is that some think it’s going to be expensive.
 In fact it’s really the only negative we hear about traveling to Japan.
 From the Golden Temple Kinkaku-ji to Mount Fuji to cherry blossoms in spring, Japan has a variety of colorful and captivating sites.
 Also, let’s not forget sushi!

 Have you read a survey lately that listed your city as one of the most expensive in the U.S.?
 I cry every year when Boston tops the list so I feel you.
 It’s these same surveys that list Tokyo the most expensive city in the world with Osaka a close second.

 Hotels can be found for as low as $20 a night in Kyoto and Tokyo.
-Plus StudentUniverse offers inventory in 10 cities across Japan.
+Plus StudentUniverse offers hotels in all major cities across Japan.
 Definitely won’t break the bank.

 Lunch can be found for about $4 a meal and dinner for anywhere between $8 and $20 a meal.
 Bonus: no tipping!
 It’s considered rude.
 From Sushi Trains Restaurants to Vikings all-you-can-eat, there are plenty of ways to eat delicious, healthy food at prices you can stomach.

-So here’s the final clincher: the dollar is stronger than it’s been in years since the late part of 2014.
-The dollar increased in value by about 17%- meaning you’ll spend roughly $50 less on your rail pass and a few dollars less on all those meals and accommodations.
+So here’s the final clincher: 2022 saw the dollar become stronger than it’s been in over 20 years.
+Back in 2014, your dollar would get you ¥117, but these days your dollar will get you about ¥20 further – meaning you’ll spend less on your rail pass and on all those meals and accommodations.

 You can do this thing.
 The time’s never been better.
 So start planning already!